Recombinant HDAC1 protein

 Recombinant HDAC1 protein gel.

-Recombinant HDAC1 activity assay.
+Recombinant HDAC1 activity by ELISA Assay.

 Storage